 In mathematics, computer science, and physics, a deterministic system is a system in which no randomness is involved in the development of future states of the system.
 A deterministic model will thus always produce the same output from a given starting condition or initial stateWikipedia

-In order to coax a machine into doing something random, we have to introduce a source of random input from outside the machine.
+In order to coax a machine into doing something random, we have to introduce a source of seemingly random input from outside the machine.
 Typically operating systems are primarily responsible for supplying sources of entropy to programs.

 Linux – A Dive Into Randomness Source Code